 Parsyl was founded with the mission to improve lives and save money by providing a better way to ensure the integrity of sensitive goods as they are shipped around the globe.

-Parsyl’s founders bring a unique combination of leadership experience in supply chain logistics, big data analytics and disruptive technology.
+Parsyl’s leadership team brings a unique combination of experience in supply chain logistics, big data analytics and global health.

 Ben founded Parsyl to solve the quality challenges he encountered while moving billions of dollars of life saving products to every corner of the globe.
 Ben is a former senior Obama Administration official where he served as Chief of Staff at the US Agency for International Development (USAID) and later as the director of USAID’s credit financing division, the Development Credit Authority.
 He has held leadership and program positions at leading global development organizations, including ONE and the Clinton Foundation.